AthiraThulasi/AthiraThulasi/README.md

 🌱 **About Me**

 I am a Data Analytics graduate from the University of the Fraser Valley, BC (UFV), passionate about harnessing the power of data to drive meaningful decisions.

-As a seasoned Quality Assurance Analyst with over 5 years of experience in software testing, I specialize in web and mobile applications across diverse industries.
-My expertise spans manual and automated testing processes, including bug tracking, test planning, execution, and reporting, complemented by hands-on experience in agile methodologies.
-Currently, I am contributing to data science projects for CrowdDoing, focusing on social impact through clustering algorithms and predictive models for stewardship profiles.
+As a Quality Assurance professional with a strong background in data analysis, I am passionate about ensuring product quality while leveraging data to drive deeper insights.
+My expertise empowers me to approach QA with a data-driven mindset, identifying patterns and optimizing processes.
+Whether through meticulous testing or uncovering valuable trends within data, I am dedicated to delivering robust solutions.
+My goal is to combine these skills to ensure quality products that are informed by intelligent, data-backed decisions.
 Eager to combine my extensive software testing experience with my data analysis capabilities, I aim to contribute to a forward-thinking, innovative organization.

 🔭 **Current Projects**